Gvistic/Firework-Show/README.md

 The firework module has three functions:
 1. `:Ignite(fireworkType, name, properties)`
     - This function ignites a rocket given the type, name, and optional properties.
-        - fireworkType: The type of firework to ignite.
+        - **fireworkType**: The type of firework to ignite.
 This can be either "Rocket", "Crackle", "Confetti" or "Rainbow"
-        - name: The name of the firework(s) you want to ignite.
+        - **name**: The name of the firework(s) you want to ignite.
-        - properties (Optional): A table containing any additional properties for the rocket or firework.
+        - **properties** (Optional): A table containing any additional properties for the rocket or firework.

 2. `:IgniteClassic(fireworkType, name)`
     - This function fires the classical fireworks originally created by Stickmasterluke
-        - fireworkType: The type of firework to ignite.
+        - **fireworkType**: The type of firework to ignite.
 This can be either "Fan", "Display", "Classic" or "Finale"
-        - name: The name of the firework(s) you want to ignite.
+        - **name**: The name of the firework(s) you want to ignite.

 3. `:GetRocketFactory()`
     - If you're a bit more familiar with object-oriented programming, this function returns the Rocket object,